AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/learner-transcripts.md

    *Generate the Learner Transcripts*

-1. Click **Generate** button to generate Learner Transcripts for all the mentioned email ids.
+1. Click **[!UICONTROL Generate]** button to generate Learner Transcripts for all the mentioned email ids.
 You will receive a confirmation message as below stating report generation.

    ![](assets/cp-copy-paste-gmessage.png)